DavidG1011/Particle-Filter-Project/README.md

 ["best_particle_sense_y"] <= list of sensed y positions

-A successful implementation of a particle filter outputs the following in the simulator:
+Implementing a successful particle filter will output the following in the simulator:

 ```
 Success!
 Your particle filter passed!